 git push scalingo mybranch:master # OR git push scalingo mybranch:main

 Invalid SSH key error when adding it to account

 The platform is expecting SSH keys to be in the OpenSSH format.
 This is the default

-format when a SSH key pair is generated on Linux or MacOS.
+format when an SSH key pair is generated on Linux or macOS.
 However on Windows, if

 PuTTY generated your key, there are chances the format is wrong.